kaiyuanshe/open-hackathon/documents/developer_guide.md

 ```
 ExecStart=/usr/bin/docker daemon -H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock
 ```
 Change `4243` to other port on demand.
-And then run `systemctl reload` in shell to reload the new configuration.
+And then run `systemctl daemon-reload` in shell to reload the new configuration.
 And restart docker by `service docker restart`.

 Now, brower to `http://localhost:4243/_ping`.
 A simple `OK` shown indicates the remote API is working now.
 Browse to `http://localhost:4243/containers/json` to see the information of running containers.